Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Completed day 13 on 30 day CSS3 course.
 Completed the HTML Fundamentals at SoloLearn.

 Thoughts: Down the rabbit hole i go....

+Day 17: January 8, 2018

+Today's Progress: Completed day 14 on 30 day CSS3 course.
+Started reading "What is code?" by Paul Ford, as a pre-mission for the Code Newbie Challenge 2018.